Anemia is a common blood condition, reported as a low-hemoglobin level that may make you feel tired and weak.

 Risk Factors of Anemia

-Every age and gender are susceptible to anemia.
+Every age and gender is susceptible to anemia.
 However, several risk factors make anemia more likely to exist.

 Diet and Anemia